-All books and materials are selected for the library by following the District Selection Policy.
+All library books and materials are selected in accordance with the District Selection Policy.
 Should you have a concern about any books or materials, please contact the librarian.
 The district has a reconsideration policy to evaluate materials that may concern parents.
 It is important that as a parent you know the procedure and that the procedure is followed.
-If a question arises regarding the appropriateness of instructional materials, specific guidelines are in place for reconsideration.